buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Self
 * **Duration**: 1 minute

-The next time you hit a creature with a melee weapon attack during the spell's duration, the weapon gleams with a magical glow as you strike.
-The attack deals an extra 1d6 radiant damage to the target, which becomes visible if it's invisible and emits dim light in a 3-foot radius.
-Additionally, the target can't become invisible until the spell ends.
+The next time you hit a creature with a melee weapon attack during the spell' \*\*s duration, the weapon gleams with a magical glow as you strike.
+The attack deals an extra 1d6 radiant damage to the target, which becomes visible if it' \*\*s invisible and emits dim light in a 3-foot radius.
+Additionally, the target can' \*\*t become invisible until the spell ends.

 **For each Magic Critical Success** obtained in the Magic Check, the additional damage increases by 1d6.